How to Cleanse Your Mind and Let Go

 Anger and Resentment:

-Anger is a terrible emotion that uses up a lot of energy.
+Anger is a terrible emotion that uses up a lot of energy and one of many reasons people seek anger management therapy.
 It is linked to heart disease, stroke, high blood pressure, hypertension and can take over and block out so many positive things in your life.
 Anger high-jacks your emotions and can trigger us to say and do things we wouldn’t normally do or say.
 It results in a feeling of helplessness and resentment.
 Letting go of anger starts with acknowledging what you are angry about and why you are angry.
 Anger is often a result of feeling hurt, afraid, vulnerable or being treated unfairly.
 Anger can help us avoid these primary vulnerable emotions.

 Interestingly enough, much of the time when you get angry you are actually angry about something or many things that are not directly related to the thing that you got mad about.
 For example, when you see a driver getting really angry at another driver.
 The amount of anger is not always proportionate to that small incident.
 The driver might be only 10% responsible for the angry feelings.
 Whereas 20% of the anger is about his teenage child skipping a lot school that semester and getting bad grades in school.
 Another 20% of anger is about a boss who criticized his work.
 Or the angry person may be 50% angry about a spouse who yelled at him for not helping around the house enough.